Etymologies, meanings, and definitions of spiritual, religious, and philosophical words beginning with the letter S.

 (Sanskrit; also known as Jnanakaya) The Essence-Kaya, the Essence-Body, the unifying essence of the trikaya (bodies of the Buddha) formed by liberating the kayas of light that which the Hebrews call "Igneous Particles", "Hashim" (literally, "the fires") or "Igneous Souls”, from the skandhas (psychological aggregates).
 It is the body of liberation, the Rainbow Body.
 The Svabhavikakaya is counted as the Fourth Kaya, it is the receptacle of the three Solar Kayas, or the unity or non-separateness of the three kayas.
 In other teachings, it is called theomertmalogos.

-(Sanskrit, literally "dream" or "sleep") A state of dreaming or sleeping consciousness.
-The second of four states of consciousness described in the Hindu scripture Mandukya Upanishad.
+(Sanskrit स्वप्न, literally "dream, sleep, drowsiness, sloth, indolence") A state of dreaming or sleeping consciousness, one of the states of consciousness described in the Hindu scripture Mandukya Upanishad.

 "From age to age the vision of a perfect civilization is preserved as the ideal for mankind.
 In the midst of that civilization shall stand a mighty university wherein both the sacred and secular sciences concerning the mysteries of life will be freely taught to all who will assume the philosophic life.
 Here creed and dogma will have no place; the superficial will be removed and only the essential be preserved.
 The world will be ruled by its most illumined minds, and each will occupy the position for which he is most admirably fitted.
 The great university will be divided into grades, admission to which will be through preliminary tests or initiations.
 Here mankind will be instructed in the most sacred, the most secret, and the most enduring of all Mysteries--Symbolism.
 Here the initiate will be taught that every visible object, every abstract thought, every emotional reaction is but the symbol of an eternal principle.
 Here mankind will learn that CHiram (Truth) lies buried in every atom of Kosmos; that every form is a symbol and every symbol the tomb of an eternal verity.
 Through education--spiritual, mental, moral, and physical--man will learn to release living truths from their lifeless coverings.
 The perfect government of the earth must be patterned eventually after that divine government by which the universe is ordered.
 In that day when perfect order is reestablished, with peace universal and good triumphant, men will no longer seek for happiness, for they shall find it welling up within themselves.
 Dead hopes, dead aspirations, dead virtues shall rise from their graves, and the Spirit of Beauty and Goodness repeatedly slain by ignorant men shall again be the Master of Work.
 Then shall sages sit upon the seats of the mighty and the gods walk with men." - Manly P. Hall, The Secret Teachings of All Ages